JoshuaLevett/TextAnalyser/README.md

 Feel free to include any txt file you choose as well, those are there as examples.

-This is still an excellent example of the code I create, and I would gladly demonstrate it in person (as my laptop already has the large data file).
+This is still an excellent example of the code I create.